 But thankfully we now live in the 21st century and tolerance has become a force on the world’s stage of religious diversity.
 Things may have come a long way since the Christian missionaries of 17th century Peru, but there are still many challenges for ayahuasca today.
 The brew is classified as illegal in most parts of the world and ayahuasca healers and patients have fallen victim to the justice system as a result.
 The Parliament meeting in Toronto gave an important voice to ayahuasca and the people who use it.

 You can watch below a fantastic short episode of The Healing Powers that covers the ayahuasca traditions at the event!
 The participation of ayahuasca traditions at the Parliament was organized by Benjamin Mudge and others (see more here).
-The crowdfunding campaign still needs support to cover the costs associated with this historic moment.
-Please help if you can.

 Enjoy the video: